-Directory of Process Servers Used for Serving United States District Court Summons
+Directory of USDC Process Servers Used for Serving Summons and Complaints

 Listed Process Servers Serve United States District Court Summons and Complaints in all Federal Jurisdictions

-Listed United States District Court Process Servers are fully authorized to handle service of your Summons.
-Our Federal Summons Servers operate under Rule 4 which is explicit and unambiguous with respect their authority and official capacity to represent your United States District Court service of process upon the defendant in your action.
+Listed USDC Process Servers are authorized to handle service of process on your behalf.
+Our USDC process servers operate under the guidance of Federal Rule 4 which is explicit and unambiguous with respect their authority and official capacity to represent your United States District Court service of process upon the defendant in your action.

 Please be advised an amendment to United States District Court Rule 4 regarding the timing of your Summons was recently enacted.